Skip to contents

 n_lv

 integer.
-Number of latent dynamic factors for generating the series' trends
+Number of latent dynamic factors for generating the series' trends.
+Defaults to 0, meaning that dynamics are estimated independently for each series

 trend_model